nttcom/zeek-parser-CCLinkField-CCLinkControl/README_en.md

 1.3.16
 ~$ spicyc -version
 spicyc v1.5.0 (d0bc6053)

+# Check Zeek path (this will be used later, so make a note of it)
+# If the following is the output, it means Zeek is in /opt/zeek/.
+~$ which zeek
+/opt/zeek/bin/zeek
 ````

-If you want to use this parser manually, you can use the following command to clone the repository locally.
+Git clone this repository to your local environment.

 ```
 ~$ git clone https://github.com/nttcom/zeek-parser-CCLinkField-CCLinkControl.git
 ~$ cd ~/zeek-parser-CCLinkField-CCLinkControl/analyzer/
 ```

-Compile the parser and move the generated object files to the following path.
+Compile the parser and move the generated object file to the following path according to the confirmation result of the which command.

 ```
 ~$ spicyz -o cc_link_noip.hlto cc_link_noip.spicy cc_link_noip.evt